aniket-junghare-iitb/Renaissance-layout-organization-recognition/README.md

 The use of **SSIM** ensures that the model's output is not just pixel-accurate but also *structurally faithful*, enabling better performance in *downstream tasks* such as **OCR**, **document restoration**, and **digital archiving**.

-### **2. Dice Coefficient**
-- The Dice Coefficient (also known as the Sørensen–Dice index) measures the *overlap* between the predicted and ground truth regions.
-- It is particularly effective for *binary segmentation tasks* where the focus is on identifying *main text blocks* versus *background* or *decorative elements*.

 ---